Associate Degree in Graphic Design

 This program of study emphasizes digital tools used in today's digital media professions.
 Students will become proficient with industry-standard software for web and mobile interactive development as well as print production.
 They will have a working understanding of fundamental design concepts.
 Students will refine their skills through a supervised work-experience in a local firm or in Emerge Studio, our on-campus design studio practicum.
 Students can customize the program to meet their goals through electives.

-Web Front-End Development
+Web Front-End Production

 The Digital Art Foundation certificate provides essential knowledge and skills for digital artists and is required for further study of Digital Illustration.
 It can serve as a stand-alone certificate, or as the basis for continued study in digital illustration, animation, gaming or other areas.